 How many bypass capacitors should be used?

 The amount of bypass capacitors needed for a design will depend in relation to the parts that they are assigned to, and how many of those parts are being used.
-Bulk capacitors in the 10uF range are usually used for each voltage on the board.
+Bulk capacitors in the 10uF range are usually used for each voltage drop on the board.
 They should be positioned where the voltage is developed or where it enters the board.
 On some devices, they are used in conjunction with high speed bypass capacitors.

 In general, at least one high speed bypass capacitors in the 0.1uF range should be placed by each IC.
 They should be placed as close as possible to their respective IC to supply current immediately.
 I recommend that devices with multiple power pins should have at least one bypass capacitor for each power pin.
 Although this will use up more board space, it can significantly help to reduce ground bounce.